The post recovery protein drink is the most important meal for the serious athlete or weekend warrior. updated on

 So what can u use?
 There are many good sources of protein powders that are from grass-fed raised cows.
 These proteins should be non denatured or undenatured.
 This means they have not been heated to the highest levels that destroys the bio availability of the protein.
 A undenatured protein is the best way to stimulate glutathione the master anti oxidant in the body, non denatured or undenatured whey proteins that contain the correct form of a valuable amino acid called cysteine is also a great way to stimulate the immune system and help to detoxify the body.
 So next time you go to the health food store look for non denatured whey protein from grass-fed cows .
-New Zealand grass fed cows are pasture raised all year round and not fed gmo grains so I personally think this is the best option.
-My favorite protein powder is a new protein that will be introduced 12/15 called Fortifeye Super Protein.
+New Zealand grass fed cows are grass pasture raised all year round and not fed gmo grains so I personally think this is the best option.
+My favorite protein powder is a new protein that was introduced on 12/15 called Fortifeye Super Protein.
 This is a non denatured whey protein concentrate from free range grass fed New Zealand A2 cows.
 This protein is free of soy, gluten, wheat, corn, pesticides, hormones, antibiotics and free of any artificial flovors.
-This will ocme in a BPA free cannister. you can order at Lange Nutrition Center and Fortifeye Vitamins in Clearwater Florida at 866 503 9746. or go to http://www.fortifeye.com/products/fortifeye-super-protein-chocolate-available-end-of-november-2015-we-are-taking-pre-orders/
+This comes in a BPA free cannister. you can order at Fortifeye Vitamins in Ocala Florida at 866 503 9746. or go to http://www.fortifeye.com/products/fortifeye-super-protein-chocolate-available-end-of-november-2015-we-are-taking-pre-orders/

 In summary this is a post recovery drink that is based on all the latest science and will help to build lean muscle mass and strength.
 This recovery drink will also help to stimulate the immune system , detoxify the body and help you to live a longer healthier life.
 I look forward to writing some more nutritional posts on this Strength training and conditioning site.
-Here is a link to an article I wrote Nov 2015 on the anti aging benefits and muscle benefits of a new protein I have developed called Fortifeye Super Protein that will be the ultimate post recovery protein when combined with the ingredients in this article. . https://grassfedwheyproteinconcentrate.wordpress.com/2015/11/21/whey-protein-concentrate-from-grass-fed-new-zealand-a2-cows-great-for-anti-aging/
+Here is a link to a website on the anti aging benefits and muscle benefits of a new protein I have developed called Fortifeye Super Protein that will be the ultimate post recovery protein when combined with the ingredients in this article. www.newzealandwheyproteinconcentrate.com

 Dr. Michael Lange, optometric physician and certified nutrition specialist